slac-epics/ycpswasyn/README.autoPVGeneration.md

 ## Debug information

-when the IOC runs, it creates 4 files on the /tmp directory:
+when the IOC runs, it creates 4 files:
 - `<PORT_NAME>_<PREFIX>_regMap.txt`         with all the register that it found on the yaml file
 - `<PORT_NAME>_<PREFIX>_regMap.yaml`        with all the register that it found on the yaml file (alternate, yaml format)
 - `<PORT_NAME>_<PREFIX>_pvList.txt`         with all the names of the PVs that it created